KRFOSS/kali-docs/community/kali-linux-mirrors/index.md

 ### Set Up the SSH Keys

-The last step is to setup the .ssh/authorized_keys file so that archive.kali.org can trigger your mirror:
+The last step is to setup the `.ssh/authorized_keys` file so that archive.kali.org can trigger your mirror:

 ```
 $ mkdir -p .ssh
 $ wget -O - -q http://archive.kali.org/pushmirror.pub >> .ssh/authorized_keys
 ```

-If you have not unpacked the ftpsync.tar.gz in the home directory, then you must adjust accordingly the "~/bin/ftpsync" path, which is hard-coded in .ssh/authorized_keys.
+If you have not unpacked the ftpsync.tar.gz in the home directory, then you must adjust accordingly the `~/bin/ftpsync` path, which is hard-coded in `.ssh/authorized_keys`.

-Now you must send an email to [devel@kali.org](mailto:devel@kali.org) with all the URLs of your mirrors so that you can be added in the main mirror list and to open up your rsync access on archive.kali.org.
+Now you must send an email to [devel@kali.org](mailto:devel@kali.org) with all the details concerning your mirrors (including user/port to use for SSH push access, public hostname, etc.) so that you can be added in the main mirror list and so that we can open up your rsync access on archive.kali.org.
 Please indicate clearly who should be contacted in case of problems (or if changes must be made/coordinated to the mirror setup).

 Instead of waiting for the first push from archive.kali.org, you should run an initial rsync with a mirror close to you, using the mirror list linked above to select one.
-Assuming that you picked archive-4.kali.org, here's what you can run as your dedicated mirror user:
+Assuming that you picked ftp.halifax.rwth-aachen.de, here's what you can run as your dedicated mirror user:

 ```
-$ rsync -qaH archive-4.kali.org::kali /srv/mirrors/kali/ &
+$ rsync -qaH ftp.halifax.rwth-aachen.de::kali /srv/mirrors/kali/ &
-$ rsync -qaH archive-4.kali.org::kali-images /srv/mirrors/kali-images/ &
+$ rsync -qaH ftp.halifax.rwth-aachen.de::kali-images /srv/mirrors/kali-images/ &
 ```

 ### Set Up cron to Manually Mirror ISO Images